rancher/docs/content/rancher/v2.x/en/faq/_index.md

 #### Are there changes to default roles available now or going forward?
 Will the Kubernetes alignment impact plans for roles/RBAC?

-The default roles will be expanded to accomodate the new Rancher 2.0 features, and will also take advantage of the Kubernetes RBAC (Role-Based Access Control) capabilities to give you more flexibility.
+The default roles will be expanded to accommodate the new Rancher 2.0 features, and will also take advantage of the Kubernetes RBAC (Role-Based Access Control) capabilities to give you more flexibility.

-#### Will there be any functions like network policies to separate a front-end contrainer from a back-end container through some kind of firewall in v2.0?
+#### Will there be any functions like network policies to separate a front-end container from a back-end container through some kind of firewall in v2.0?

 Yes.
 You can do so by leveraging Kubernetes' network policies.